Clemson vs. TCU: Sportsbook promo codes, odds, spread, over/under - December 9

 Clemson vs. TCU: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-The Clemson Tigers (8-0) will try to extend an eight-game win run when they host the TCU Horned Frogs (7-0) at 4:00 PM ET on Saturday, December 9, 2023.
-The Horned Frogs have won seven games in a row.
+The Clemson Tigers (8-0) carry an eight-game winning streak into a home matchup versus the TCU Horned Frogs (7-0), winners of seven straight.
+It starts at 4:00 PM ET (on Fox Sports 1) on Saturday, December 9, 2023.

-In this article, you can find the spread and odds across multiple sportsbooks for the Clemson vs. TCU matchup.
+In this article, you will check out odds and spreads for the Clemson vs. TCU matchup across multiple sportsbooks.

 Clemson vs. TCU Game Info